ansible-collections/kubernetes.core/README.md

 ## Ansible Turbo mode Tech Preview

 The ``kubernetes.core`` collection supports Ansible Turbo mode as a tech preview via the ``cloud.common`` collection.
 By default, this feature is disabled.
-To enable Turbo mode, set the environment variable `ENABLE_TURBO_MODE=1` on the managed node.
+To enable Turbo mode for modules, set the environment variable `ENABLE_TURBO_MODE=1` on the managed node.
 For example:

 ```yaml
 ---